 });

-.
+There are many commonly used aliases for this such as that, self or me.
 It is desirable to ensure that whichever alias the team agrees upon is used consistently throughout the application.

-This rule enforces two things about variables with the designated alias names for this
+This rule enforces two things about variables with the designated alias names for this:

-, the name of the variable must be a designated alias.This rule has one or more string options:
+this.this, the name of the variable must be a designated alias.This rule has one or more string options:

 /*eslint consistent-this: ["error", "that"]*/